WALLA WALLA, Wash. -- From Wyoming to Wales to Whitman. From Nebraska to Northwestern to the Great Northwest.

-With books in one hand and a bat in the other, Travis Feezell traveled a long, winding road on the way to his position as the new head baseball coach at Whitman College.
+With books in one hand and a bat in the other, Travis Feezell traveled a long, winding road en route to his position as baseball coach at Whitman College.

 A former high school player-of-the-year in Nebraska, Feezell played collegiately at the University of Wyoming, where he graduated with honors in English and was a Rhodes Scholarship finalist.
 He later earned a master's degree in medieval studies at the University of Wales in Cardiff, Great Britain.

-Feezell, 27, spent the past three years as an academic advisor in the athletic department at Northwestern University, supervising a staff of 30 in the tutoring of more than 400 student-athletes.
+Before coming to Whitman during the summer of 1996, Feezell spent the three previous years as an academic advisor in the athletic department at Northwestern University, supervising a staff of 30 in the tutoring of more than 400 student-athletes.

 While at Northwestern, Feezell served as an assistant baseball coach for two seasons at nearby North Park College, an NCAA Division III school in Chicago, Ill.
 His coaching experience also includes one season as an assistant at Wayland Baptist University, an NAIA school in Plainview, Texas.